ericbauer55/ericbauer55/README.md

 ### Hi there, I'm Eric 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Husband, Data Scientist, and Adventurer!

-- 🔭 I am current working on a data science series focused on bike ride data you can create!
+- 🔭 I am current working on a full-stack data science series focused on bike ride data!
 - 🌱 I’m currently learning git, AWS and the workflows of data engineering--all through projects
 <!-- - 👯 I’m looking to collaborate with other content creators -->
 - 🥅 2022 Goals: Explore more datasets, build more models and share the process!